MushroomObserver/developer-startup/README.md

     % vagrant ssh

-On Windows machines this may require installing an ssh client like Putty.
+On Windows machines this will require installing an ssh client like Putty.
 Attempting to run 'vagrant ssh' will give you the parameters you need to give to Putty.